Featured Articles ➔

 Perms - stylish, vintage, and full of volume.
 The iconic 80s hairdo has come back in full glory, more varied and customizable than ever.
 With an increased demand that makes every straight-haired person wonder: "Should I add some curls and waves to my hair the next time I'm at the salon?”.
-No doubt about it, perms bring your hair a whole new personality and are always a worthy investment if you’re looking to reinvent yourself.
+No doubt about it, permed hair can bring your hair a whole new personality and it is always a worthy investment if you’re looking to reinvent yourself.

 However, people often stop short of getting a perm because of a simple misconception - their hair length, or rather, lack thereof.
 Because of their expansive size, one might think that you need a large quantity of hair to get the perm into shape.
 Thankfully, we’re here to debunk the myth once and for all.
 After all, hair of any length is capable of looking gorgeous in a perm!
 Let’s look at the science behind it:

 - What Exactly is a Perm?

 - How Much Does Hair Length Actually Matter for a Perm?